marcomartini97/VORTICE/README.md

 # Vortice FreeRDP Proxy

-`vortice` builds a Fedora based image that compiles FreeRDP with the bundled `vdi_broker.patch`, installs `podman`, and launches `freerdp-proxy /etc/vdi/config.ini`.
-Clone the repository with `git clone --recurse-submodules` (or run `git submodule update --init --recursive` after cloning) to pull in the `VORTICE-vdi` desktop template.
+`vortice` builds a Fedora based image that compiles FreeRDP from the bundled `VDI_Broker` submodule, installs `podman`, and launches `freerdp-proxy /etc/vdi/config.ini`.
+Clone the repository with `git clone --recurse-submodules` (or run `git submodule update --init --recursive` after cloning) to pull in both the FreeRDP fork and the `VORTICE-vdi` desktop template.

 ## Build the image
 1. Review `config/config.ini` and `config/vdi_broker.yaml`.
 The broker defaults to `dockerfile_path: /etc/vdi/VORTICE-vdi/Containerfile`; initialize the `VORTICE-vdi` submodule (`git submodule update --init --recursive`) so the downstream desktop template is baked into the image build context.